Tommytinny/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # File: 3-print_alphabets.c
 This C program prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 # File: 4-print_alphabt.c
-This C program prints the alphabet in lowercase except 'q' and 'e' are not printed
+This C program prints the alphabet in lowercase except 'q' and 'e' are not printed.
+# File: 5-print_numbers.c
+This C program prints all single digit numbers of base 10 starting from 0